 The machine is the biggest expense, but it’s not the only one.
 Budget an extra $500–$1,000 on top of the machine price for:

-- Bits/endmills: $100–$200 to start (cheap Amazon bits break and give poor results — we’ll cover which bits to buy in a separate guide)
+- Bits/endmills: $100–$200 to start (cheap Amazon bits break and give poor results.
+Our beginner bit guide covers exactly what to order)

-- Software: Free to $350 (Carbide Create and Fusion 360 are free; VCarve Desktop at $350 is worth it once you’re serious)
+- Software: Free to $350 (Carbide Create and Fusion 360 are free; VCarve Desktop at $350 is worth it once you’re serious.
+See our free CNC software guide)

 We don't write in a vacuum.
 Here's what we studied, what we trust, and why.

 Official specs and pricing.
 Carbide 3D’s documentation is among the best in the hobby CNC space.
-Their community forum (community.carbide3d.com) is genuinely useful — company reps are active and helpful.
+Their community forum (community.carbide3d.com) is genuinely useful, with company reps who are active and helpful.
 Bias note: obviously they’re selling machines, but the community validation is real.

 Specs, pricing, and 465+ verified reviews (4.79/5).
 Sienci’s resources site (resources.sienci.com) has detailed assembly guides and technical docs.
 The October 2025 price drop makes the value proposition even stronger.